 Culture Days offers valuable resources for artists and cultural workers throughout the year.
 This webinar series, produced in 2018, can help participants develop new skills, broaden their knowledge and strengthen their public engagement practices overall.
 Each one-hour webinar examines current best practices and new practical ideas, feature a question period, and provide downloadable resources - all free of charge.

 June 26, 2018

-Indigenous Cultural Programming in Saskatchewan with Dominga Robinson
+Indigenous Cultural Programming with Dominga Robinson

 Saskatchewan-based Arts Administrator Dominga Robinson will provide background, context and insight for building lasting partnerships with Indigenous community members and producing meaningful cultural programming.
 Dominga will discuss some of the Truth and Reconciliation Commission of Canada's Calls to Action, issues around cultural appropriation and terminology, treaty territory statements and more — all grounded in her experiences as an Outreach Consultant with SaskCulture and as a member of the Pheasant Rump Nakota First Nation.